wesleymeredith/wesleymeredith.github.io/_pages/about.md

 - My interests are in machine learning, data science, and software engineering.

-- Specifically, I have interests in recommendation systems, like the ones that govern some of the biggest social media applications, GenAI, NLP, human-computer interaction and computer-vision.
+- Specifically, I have interests in recommendation systems, like the ones that govern some of the biggest social media applications, GenAI, NLP, human-computer interaction, and computer-vision.

 My Story